09/13/2017 07:32 PM

 Your NEAT Rack comes with three main components: the servers, the switches, and the routers.

 Your NEAT Rack comes with two servers.
-These servers will either be SuperMicro custom servers, Dell 1950s, Dell 2950s, or IBM x3550s.
+These servers will likely be SuperMicro custom servers, Dell 1950s, Dell 2950s, or IBM x3550s.

 01/01/2018 11:06 PM